Thraka/thraka.github.io/articles/getting-started-sadconsole-core-visualstudio.md

 02. During install, make sure that you select the **.NET Core cross-platform development** workload.

     - If you have already installed Visual Studio, you can run the **Visual Studio Installer** that was added to your computer, and modify your installation to add the **.NET Core cross-platform development** workload.

->[!NOTE]
->.NET Core 3.0 allows you to hide the console window that is automatically generated with a .NET Core app.
-I would choose that as the target framework.
-Visual Studio 2017 does not support .NET Core 3.0.

 ## Create a new project